bleeckerj/Files2Book/README_file_card_generator.md

 ```

 ## New Features and Enhancements

+### Compact Mode
+- Use the `--compact` flag to generate cards with reduced font size, minimal spacing, and a maximized preview area.
+- Useful for print layouts or when you want the image/preview to take priority over metadata.

 ### HEIC Image Support
 - Added support for `.heic` and `.heif` image formats using the `pillow-heif` library.